 It can be hard to select a dog breed that’s right for your household, but you can make it easier by first narrowing it down to a grouping of breeds.
 Mountain dogs are not all the same, but they are a group of breeds that share many characteristics.
 Mountain dogs tend to be large, athletic, and family-oriented.
-Let’s take a closer look at a few of these amazing dogs.
+Let’s take a closer look at a few of our favorite types of mountain dogs.

 9 Types of Mountain Dog Breeds:

 1. Bernese Mountain Dog

 The Bernese Mountain Dog is one of four breeds of Sennenhund, or Swiss Mountain Dogs.
 These four breeds are all similar in appearance and have distinctive rust-colored and white markings on a black base.
 The Bernese is the largest of these breeds; males can weigh upwards of 160 pounds.
 The breed was first established in 1907, and recognized officially by the American Kennel Club in 1937.

 Bernese are typically docile and friendly with children, making good family pets.
 However, they are working dogs that require a lot of exercise, and they also hold a reputation for being standoffish to strangers.